codurance/site/_posts/2016-08-20-meet-the-cli.md

 The .Net framework is Microsoft’s implementation of the CLI.
 Through the platform-specific Common Language Runtime (CLR).Net provides the VES which among other things, compiles Intermediate Language code (assembly code) to machine-readable code.

 The CLR is somewhat equivalent to the Java Virtual Machine as it compiles the Intermediate Language code, previously compiled from C# or F# , into machine code.
-But the CLR does more than that: it provides services to managed code such as exception handling, garbage collector, security…
+But the CLR does more than that: it provides services to managed code such as exception handling, garbage collection, security…
 But what is managed code?
 [Managed code](http://en.wikipedia.org/wiki/Managed_code) is code written in a language that is compliant with the CLS specification such as C# or .Managed C++, and thus can be compiled to Intermediate Language. ([read more](http://www.developer.com/net/cplus/article.php/2197621/Managed-Unmanaged-Native-What-Kind-of-Code-Is-This.htm))

 To sum up, what makes possible for C#, F#, J#, VB.Net, [Clojure](http://www.clojure.org/about/clojureclr) , and other .Net languages to run together is that they are all compiled to the identical intermediate code.
 The compilation of code in .Net is done twice: first to compile from the language specific code to the Common Intermediate Language; and secondly from the CIL to native machine code [at runtime](https://msdn.microsoft.com/en-us/library/ht8ecch6%28v=vs.90%29.aspx).